UniqueName12345/computer-controller/README.md

 ## Introduction
- Control your computer with one single python script (note: some actions require admin privileges, when asked, simply give it needed admin perms)
+ Control your computer with one single python script (note: some actions require admin / sudo privileges, when asked, simply give it needed admin perms)

 ## How to Install
 Since there are no releases, you need to install the latest version from source.
 TODO: add releases